 Welcome to my academic website.
 I am PhD candidate in the Department of Political Science at Rutgers University.
 I received my BA from Indiana University in Political Science and Near Eastern Languages and Cultures in 2007.

-Current (and former) Students – click on the “Teaching” Link at the top of the page for your course webpages.
+My teaching interests are in comparative politics, Middle East politics and society, authoritarianism, Model United Nations, international relations, and research methods.
+Current (and former) Students: click on the “Teaching” Link at the top of the page for your course webpages.